 – Scholarship Midshipmen take part in 4 to 6 week cruises each summer aboard ships, submarines, aviation squadrons and Marine Corps units around the world.

 – Deadline is December 31st of your senior year.
-Applying early will increase your opportunity for selection.
+Applying early will improve your chance of selection.

 Schedule an Interview